Andrew Vaughn Player Props: White Sox vs. Marlins

 Andrew Vaughn At The Plate

-- Vaughn has had at least one RBI in 37.7% of his games this year (23 of 61), with more than one RBI 11 times (18.0%).
-He has also accounted for three or more of his team's runs in four contests.
+- Vaughn has had an RBI in 23 games this year (37.1%), including 11 multi-RBI outings (17.7%).
+He has also driven home three or more of his team's runs in four contests.

-- In 22 of 61 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 22 of 62 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.